-It’s definitely a hit-or-miss thing when asking for payment from a brand, and it doesn’t always go the way you’d expect it to.
+It can be a hit-or-miss when asking for payment from a brand, and it doesn’t always go the way you’d expect it to.
 It’s helpful to set expectations before heading into a situation so you’re never caught off guard.
 When monetizing your Instagram you should know before going into it that:

 - Brands might say no. That might seem like a given, but don’t let it bend you out of shape when it happens.
-The brand is definitely interested in working with you in capacity, so worst case scenario, you still get to work with the brand you want to and enjoy the benefit of gifted product.
+The brand is definitely interested in working with you.
+So worst case scenario you still get to work with the brand you want to and enjoy the benefit of gifted product.
 In our experience, most brands are incredibly kind when discussing this topic, so don’t be afraid to ask!

-- Brands will most likely ask for statistics and Instagram Analytics screenshots.
+- Brands will most likely ask for statistics and Instagram Insights screenshots.
 When you request payment for your work, fully expect to have to prove your worth to a brand.
-The brand managers will have to justify using a part of their advertising budget on you to their bosses, and they do so with your statistics and Instagram analytics.
+The brand managers will have to justify using a part of their advertising budget on you to their bosses.
+They do so with your profile insights.
 Be sure that you have the numbers to back up your ask before doing so!

-- Payment is always quick.
-In our experience, it takes a little bit longer for brands to pay out from their advertising budgets for a collaboration.
-It can take weeks after your post went live to see compensation for it, but that one of those situations where it just is what it is.
+- Payment isn’t always quick.
+In our experience, it can take some time for brands to pay out for a collaboration.
+It can at times take weeks after your post went live to see compensation for it.
+But that one of those situations where it just is what it is.
 Be patient and always wait a considerable amount of time before reaching out to a brand about payment.
-You’d never want to come off too pushy, especially when it comes to money.

 - Be prepared for brands to ask for options!
 When it comes to unpaid posts, brands typically don’t ask for content approval.
-However, when a brand is paying for the content, they like to see options and typically ask for both edited and unedited versions of the photos so it can be adapted to fit their own feed’s aesthetic.
+But it’s different when a brand is paying for the content.
+Brands like to see options and typically ask for both edited and unedited versions of the photos so it can be adapted to fit their own feed’s aesthetic.

-In short, when it comes to monetizing your Instagram, we encourage you to be bold, know your worth and be prepared to back yourself up.
+When it comes to monetizing your Instagram, we encourage you to know your worth and back yourself up.
 You’d be surprised by how many brands are willing to pay you to post if you can show your worth in real numbers and statistics.
 You’ll never know if you don’t try!
 Just be sure to ask a reasonable amount and be flexible to industry trends/fluctuations.
 Be sure to comment below if you have additional advice to add or want to share success stories with us!
 And if monetizing your Instagram is a goal for 2019, checkout more of our Instagram tips on the Wolf Blog to help take you to the next level!